johnstew/tree-shaking/README.md

 ## Step 1

 This is basically the tutorial still.
 So I have the `math.js` that exports two functions and I only use one of them as part of my app.
 These are named exports and pretty easy for webpack to identify.

+## Step 2

+Changed the `math.js` code to use a class and have a default export.